Easy Woodland Christmas Tablescape

 • Utensils

-• Wine glasses & Water glasses
+• Wine glasses and water glasses

 • Floral Arrangement